agathoklisx/libved/README.md

     :vgrep --pat=`pattern' file[s]

-   This should open a unique window intented only for searches and re-accessible
+   This should open a unique window intended only for searches and re-accessible
    with:

    :searches  (though it might be wise a `:copen' alias (to match vim's expectation))